Vassius/ttrss-python/README.rst

     headlines = feed.headlines()
     # etc...

-More detailed API docs coming soon.
+More detailed documentation can be found at https://ttrss-python.readthedocs.org/en/latest/

 Development
 ===========